TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-10-interactive-pause-in-multithreaded-python.md

 {% video "assets/demo3.mp4", "jw-100" %}

-<sup>On the left panel, we seamlessly execute various commands, pausing twice with Ctrl+C, with the option of configuring the delay, timeout, and log level.</sup>
+<sup>On the left panel, we seamlessly execute various commands, pausing twice with Ctrl+C, with the option of configuring the delay, timeout, and log level.
+An updated version allows toggling the proxy!</sup>
 {.caption}

 This post demonstrated how to add interactive pausing to your multithreaded Python script with zero additional dependencies.
 Despite the simplicity, there are a few other things to explore that we haven't discussed: